AK-9

 The AK-9 is a Russian 9×39mm compact rifle.
-Its development began when Izhevsk Machine-Building Plant (IZHMASH), now known as Kalashnikov Concern started working on a new silent, flame-less, compact AK rifle in the early 2000s.
+Its development began when Izhevsk Machine-Building Plant (Izhmash), now known as Kalashnikov Concern started working on a new silent, flame-less, compact AK rifle in the early 2000s.
 When creating the new weapon, the manufacturers have tried to surpass all available competitors, such as the AS Val and SR-3M.
 The basis for the silent, flame-less shooting complex rifle was designated as the AK-9, where it uses a quick-detachable suppressor.
-It uses the 9×39mm subsonic cartridge.